 If more training data isn’t the solution, what might work?
 Clues come from an analysis posted to arxiv.org in March, where Myeongjun Jang and Thomas Lukasiewicz, computer scientists at the University of Oxford (Lukasiewicz is also at the Vienna University of Technology), tested ChatGPT’s negation skills.
-They found that ChatGPT was a little better at negation than earlier LLMs, even though the way LLMs learned remained unchanged.
+They found that ChatGPT was better at negation than earlier LLMs, even though the way LLMs learned remained unchanged.
 “It is quite a surprising result,” Jang said.
 He believes the secret weapon was human feedback.

 The ChatGPT algorithm had been fine-tuned with “human-in-the-loop” learning, where people validate responses and suggest improvements.
 So when users noticed ChatGPT floundering with simple negation, they reported that poor performance, allowing the algorithm to eventually get it right.

 John Schulman, a developer of ChatGPT, described in a recent lecture how human feedback was also key to another improvement: getting ChatGPT to respond “I don’t know” when confused by a prompt, such as one involving negation.
 “Being able to abstain from answering is very important,” Kassner said.
 Sometimes “I don’t know” is the answer.